-My paintings act as mythologies about the landscape.
+My paintings are mythologies about the landscape.
 Each piece is a study of the stories and places that have shaped our sense of Americana.
 They are salt of the earth accounts of what happened in forgotten corners of the wilderness.
 My process mirrors the dichotomies I experience in nature: aggression with restraint, ruggedness with specificity.

 I build up surfaces slowly over time, rapidly cover them over, and dig back in to the earthen materials.
 Through this I mimic and impose both seasonal changes and the weathering process unto each piece.